cajuncoding/GraphQL.AzureFunctionsProxy/README.md

-# (Unofficial) HotChocolate.AzureFunctionsProxy for v11
+# GraphQL.AzureFunctionsProxy
+## An (Unofficial) Extension pack for using HotChocolate GraphQL framework within Azure Functions for v11.

+*Note: Updated Repo & Package names to eliminate conflicts with the core HotChocolate packages.*

 ## Overview
 This is a extension package for HotChocolate GraphQL framework to enable execution